guidepup/virtual-screen-reader/README.md

 In addition to the W3C specifications, <https://a11ysupport.io/> as been used as a guide for test cases in the absence of anything formal.
 In future we hope to adopt test cases laid out by the [ARIA and Assistive Technologies (ARIA-AT) community group](https://github.com/w3c/aria-at).

+>[!NOTE]
-Please note that this library should not used as a substitute for testing with real screen readers and with real screen reader users, but a means to gain quick coverage and confidence by automating away common scenarios the same as any other unit test.
+> This library should not used as a substitute for testing with real screen readers and with real screen reader users, but a means to gain quick coverage and confidence by automating away common scenarios the same as any other unit test.

 ## Getting Started